 The Down Payment and Closing Cost Assistance Program assists borrowers in the Housing Development Fund's single family bond program with down payment and closing costs associated with the purchase of a home.
-Such loans may not exceed the amount authorized by the Board (currently \$15,000).
+Such loans may not exceed the amount authorized by the Housing Development Fund's Board of Directors (currently \$15,000).